 Shikoku is Japan’s smallest island, home to a little over four million people.
-Yet it packs in a lot of big-ticket destinations, including biking along the Shimanami-Kaido, whitewater rafting in the Yoshino River, century-old hot springs (“onsen”), and the ancient 88 temple pilgrimage attempted by about 200,000 people each year.
-There are few bustling cities on Shikoku, with much of the population concentrated in and around Tokushima, Takamatsu, Matsuyama, and Kochi.
+Yet it packs in a lot of big-ticket destinations, including biking along the Shimanami-Kaido, whitewater rafting in the Yoshino River, century-old onsen, and the ancient 88 temple pilgrimage attempted by about 200,000 people each year.
+There are few bustling cities on Shikoku, with much of the population concentrated in and around Tokushima, Takamatsu, Matsuyama and Kochi.
 Matsuyama, with a population about half a million, is Shikoku’s largest city and lies on its western coast.
 Low-cost carriers now connect this lovely city with Tokyo, making it a perfect destination for a short getaway—especially if you are a fan of Hayao Miyazaki’s Spirited Away.
 Or oranges.

-Spend the hotter part of the day shopping under the covered sections of the Okaido (meaning “big street”), a shopping arcade that flows into Ginten-gai shopping area, as well as several malls.
+Spend the hotter part of the day shopping under the covered sections of the Okaido (meaning “big street”), a shopping arcade that flows into the Ginten-gai shopping area, as well as several malls.
 If you’re lucky, you’ll catch the yoichi (night market) taking place within its alleys on Saturday evenings throughout July.
 August also sees a large dance parade that parties on for three days.

 Shopping can be exhausting, so wake up with a cup of speciality coffee at Café Crema, located just off the arcade.
-There, in the second-floor hipster space, try one of their summer specials such as the iced mango coconut latte (¥750).
+There, in the second-floor hipster space, try one of their specials such as the iced mango coconut latte (¥750).
 Or take home a bag of beans from one of their many global providers.

 Next, make your way to Matsuyama’s Dogo area via vintage streetcar, departing quite frequently from along Matsuyama’s main road.
 Commonly known as Iyotetsu, they cost just ¥150 per ride.
-Another option is to take the Botchan Train, a steam train replica whose name is based on a popular novel from 1906.
-At ¥300 per journey, it’s rather touristy but worth the bumps, lack of air-conditioning, and photogenic memories.
+Another option is to take the Botchan Train, a steam train replica with a name based on a popular novel from 1906.
+At ¥300 per journey, it’s rather touristy but worth the bumps, lack of air-conditioning and photogenic memories.
 Upon arrival at Dogo Station, take a moment to admire the traditional feel of the surrounding Hojoen Square.
 Here, you can relax at the free foot onsen and watch the famous Botchan Karakuri wind-up clock present a scene from the aforementioned novel every 30 minutes in musical splendor.

 At this point, it’s a good time for a snack.
 Matsuyama and the general Ehime area are known for their citrus fruit, notably oranges and lemons.
 For a taste of this, head to the Dogo shopping arcade.
 Among the other shoppers clad in yukata, which are summer versions of kimono, scout out Dogo Tamaya.
 This souvenir shop is famous for its rice balls infused with mikan, or mandarins.
 Selling at a pricey ¥460 a pop, they’ve been featured on news shows and tasted by numerous Japanese celebrities.